Ayaan-Govil/TournaBot/README.md

 - `timezones`
 - `userids`

-If there is no collection present for a specific model, no data for that model will be collected.
+If there is no collection present for a given model, no data for that model will be collected.

+Don't be afraid to join the [support/development Discord server](https://discord.gg/ssYPUk6Snc) if you need help setting up the database.

 ##### Environment Variables